 Warren Spahn put a real scare into the Johnny Vandermeer fans on May 3, 1961, as the 40-year-old lefty flirted with the back-to-back no-hitter record.
 But a misplay by left fielder Mel Roach cost him, he let down his guard, and he had to settle for a two-hit, 4-1 win.

-While pitching for the 1992 Padres, former Yankee spot reliever (and now current pitching coach) Dave Eiland would match a record set by Buster Narum on this day in 1963.
+While pitching for the 1992 Padres, former Yankee spot reliever (and later pitching coach) Dave Eiland would match a record set by Buster Narum on this day in 1963.
 Narum homered and then finished the year with more homers (1) than wins.
 Ed Hobaugh matched the mark that same year, and Eiland would join them 29 years later.

 In a noteworthy May 3 item featuring a former Yankee player, Bobby Bonds cracked his 300th home run off Milwaukee’s Moose Haas in a 6-1 loss to the Brewers on this day in 1979.
 And one more: One year later Scott Sanderson allowed the 521st and last home run of Willie McCovey‘s career.